 The mRNA vaccines give the best protection.
-The Moderna Bivalent and the Pfizer-BioNTech Bivalent vaccines are the only vaccines that are specifically made to protect against Omicron variants, which are the strains that are currently spreading.
 The protein-based vaccine gives more protection than the viral vector-based vaccines.
 However, all the vaccines work very well to lower your risk of getting seriously ill and needing to be in the hospital.